Ares-Developers/Ares-docs/new/buildings/togglepower.rst

 -------

-The two mouse cursors this feature uses can be customized with the following :doc:`Mouse Cursor </new/cursors>` tags:
+The two mouse cursors this feature uses can be customized with the following :doc:`Mouse Cursor </new/cursors>` definitions:

-:tagdef:`[General]TogglePowerCursor=cursor definition`
-  Shown if the building's power status can be toggled.
+:value:`TogglePower`: Shown if the building's power status can be toggled.
 Only buildings owned by the player can toggle the power, if :tag:`TogglePower=yes` and either :tag:`Power` is less than :value:`0` or :tag:`Powered=yes`.

-:tagdef:`[General]TogglePowerNoCursor=cursor definition`
-  Shown if the building's power cannot be toggled.
+:value:`NoTogglePower`: Shown if the building's power cannot be toggled.

-.. note:: The mini cursor on the radar map is not supported.

 .. index:: Toggle Power; Customizable cursors